MarkCalderon/markcalderon/README.md

 **React Todo** 🖥 🆇 | [Code Base](https://github.com/MarkCalderon/react-todo)

-It is a project for the purpose of learning the use of React Functional Components and especially using the React Hooks and ES6
+A project for the purpose of learning the use of React Functional Components and especially using the React Hooks and ES6

 **[School LP](http://beautiful-passenger.surge.sh/)** 🖥 ✅ Staging site | [Code Base](https://github.com/MarkCalderon/school_lp)

-It is a project about a landing page, using a custom built framework built with the React framework, Browser Router and Class Components.
+A project about a landing page, using a custom built framework built with the React framework, Browser Router and Class Components.

 **[Blog](devcalderon.surge.sh)** 🖥 ✅ Staging site | [Code Base](https://github.com/MarkCalderon/blog_calderon)

-it is a project about a developer's blog page, which retrieves data posts from Firebase using a custom React framework
+A project about a developer's blog page, which retrieves data posts from Firebase using a custom React framework

 **Dexterious-devcal** 🖥 🆇 | [Code Base](https://github.com/MarkCalderon/dexterous-devcal)

-It is a project that uses VueJS and Firebase to make a Content Management System
+A project that uses VueJS and Firebase to make a Content Management System

 ## Projects ##
 ***Code base is privatized, site preview only is available***

 **[Mizumawari24H](http://selfish-bat.surge.sh/)** 🖥 ✅ Staging site

-It is a project to show support for water services and the effects of the COVID-19 pandemic.
+A project to show support for water services and the effects of the COVID-19 pandemic.

 **[Kanamachi](https://private-stranger.surge.sh/)** 🖥 ✅  Staging site

-It is a project about a dental agency.
+A project about a dental agency.

 **[Puller.asia](https://puller.asia/)** 🖥 ✅  Staging site

-It is a project of a popular pet product supplier.
+A project of a popular pet product supplier.

 **[Rouland](https://distinct-mountain.surge.sh/)** 🖥 ✅  Staging site

-It is a project that serves as a landing page for hair salon.
+A project that serves as a landing page for hair salon.

 **[Blueled](https://fortunate-wind.surge.sh/)** 🖥 ✅  Staging site

-It is a project to showcase information about an insurance agency.
+A project to showcase information about an insurance agency.

 **[JSM Project X](https://distinct-mountain.surge.sh/)** 🖥 ✅  Staging site

-It is landing page to discuss the difficulties and potential interest in the night life industry.
+A project to discuss the difficulties and potential interest of the night life industry.

 <!--
 **MarkCalderon/markcalderon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.